bhj/KaraokeEternal/README.md

 # Karaoke Eternal

-Host awesome karaoke parties where everyone can easily find and queue songs from their phone's web browser.
+Host awesome karaoke parties where everyone can easily find and queue songs from their phone's browser.
 The player is also browser-based with support for MP3+G, MP4 video and WebGL visualizations.
 The server is self-hosted with no internet connection required.

 [![Karaoke Eternal](/docs/assets/images/README.jpg?raw=true)](/docs/assets/images/README.jpg?raw=true)